murilopoli/Ordination-C/README.md

 QuickSort

-In addition to the ordering methods, the code has functions to manipulate the file and show the numbers on the screen.
+The code displays options in Brazilian Portuguese and in addition to the ordering methods, the code has functions to manipulate the file and show the numbers on the screen.